 - End your content with a clear, strong call to action to guide your readers on what to do next.

-3. Generic template and images
+3. Use Of Generic template and images

 How to Fix Generic Templates and Images